 You can easily make an appointment online using THIS LINK.
 You can also contact us via the form on the Contact Information page or by sending an email to email@example.com.
 You can download the MEDICAL HISTORY FORM here.

 Our phone number is 045 3533 498.
-When we are unable to answer your call we will call you back or you can also leave a message by voicemail.
+When we are unable to answer your call, we will call you back.

 When you make an appointment for the dental hygienist, please note that in order to receive a reimbursement from Kela, you are required to have a valid (less than 2 years old) dentist’s referral to a dental hygienist.
 Your dentist will provide you with the referral during the annual check-up.
 If you have any questions about appointments or referrals, you can contact us via the form on the Contact Information page.

 Cancellations must be made no later than the weekday preceding the appointment and 24 hours in advance.
 Cancellation can be sent by email to firstname.lastname@example.org, or by calling or sending a text message to 045 3533 498.
 Appointments not cancelled or cancelled too late are subject to a charge of 45 € per appointment of 30 minutes.